Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - ✅ GET /api/subscription/transactions/user/:userId - Get complete token transaction history

 #### 2.2.3.
 Token Package Endpoints
+- ✅ POST /api/subscription/token-packages/buy - Buy a token package (creates a new payment entry in status paid and loads up the tokens to the user's balance) -> Direct Integration of Stripe is needed
 - ✅ GET /api/subscription/token-packages - Get all token packages
 - ✅ GET /api/subscription/token-packages/:packageId - Get details of a specific token package
 - ✅ POST /api/subscription/token-packages - Create a new token package
-- ✅ POST /api/subscription/token-packages/buy - Buy a token package (creates a new payment entry in status paid and loads up the tokens to the user's balance)

 #### 2.2.4.
-Payment Management Endpoints
+Payment Management Endpoints (Testing Needed)
 - ✅ GET /api/subscription/payments/user/:userId - Get user's payment history
 - ✅ GET /api/subscription/payments/summary/:userId - Get summary of user's payments
-- ✅ POST /api/subscription/payments/:userId/status - Process a payment for renewal of billing period / status change of the payment
-- ✅ GET /api/subscription/payments/summary/:userId - Get summary of user's payments
-- ⏳ POST /api/subscription/payments - Create a new payment for a new billing period (before the collection of the payment in status open) or a payment for a token package purchase (in status open for subscription renewal or completed after a package purchase and positive feedback from the payment provider, payment provider (optional), external payment id (optional))
+- ✅ POST /api/subscription/payments - Create a new payment for a new billing period after the current billing ended in status open for subscription payment renewal -> Used for the batch job of the payment collection
-- ⏳ PUT /api/subscription/payments/:paymentId - Update a payment (status, payment provider (optional), external payment id (optional))
+- ✅ POST /api/subscription/payments/update - Update a payment with status property and payment id (open -> completed for a payment with payment provider and external payment id) after the payment is completed

 ### 2.3.
 Batch Processing Integration
+- ⏳ Implement batch processing for creation of recurring payments
-- ⏳ Implement batch processing for recurring payments
+- ⏳ Implement batch processing for collection of recurring payments
+- ⏳ Implement batch processing for retry failed payments
 - ⏳ Implement batch processing for plan downgrades / pending cancellations
 - ⏳ Implement batch processing for subscription renewals (token addition)